-- 4. Bulk cement shall only be stored within the bulk cement silos. - 5.
-Dust emissions from loading or unloading road tankers shall be minimised by venting to a pressure relief valve and filtration system on the silo and/or back venting to a delivery tanker fitted with an on-board truck mounted relief valve and filtration system and by connecting transfer lines first to the delivery inlet point and then to the tanker discharge point, and by ensuring delivery is at a rate which does not pressures the silos. - 6.
-Silos and bulk containers of dusty materials shall not be overfilled and there shall be an overfilling alarm. - 7.
-When loading silos which were new after June 2004 deliveries must automatically stop where overfilling or over-pressurisation is identified.

-8. Displaced air from pneumatic transfer shall pass through abatement plant prior to emission to air.
+- 4 Bulk cement shall only be stored within the bulk cement silos. - Dust emissions from loading or unloading road tankers shall be minimised by venting to Airmaster reverse jet filters and by connecting transfer lines first to the delivery inlet point and then to the tanker discharge point, and by ensuring delivery is at a rate which does not pressurise the silo. - 6 Silos and bulk containers of dusty materials shall not be overfilled and there shall be an overfilling alarm. - When loading silos which were new after June 2004, deliveries must automatically stop where overfilling or over-pressurisation is identified. - 8 Displaced air from pneumatic transfer shall pass through abatement plant prior to emission to air.